chendoy/aes-power-analysis-aoi/README.md

 ## Correlation Power Analysis

 This code demonstrates power analysis attack on the server at http://aoi.ise.bgu.ac.il/ as part of the class "Attacks on Implementations of Secure Systems" by Dr. Yossi Oren @BGU, spring 2021.
+A simulated AES implementation is running on this server and the secret key needs to be revealed.

 ### Getting Traces